PEFT-Bench: A Parameter-Efficient Fine-Tuning Methods Benchmark: PSCP Importance Configurations

 \section{PSCP Importance Configurations}

+In this section, we provide an extended example of different configurations for the importance of each cost $\beta$.
+To evaluate the changes in the magnitude of the importance of each cost $\beta$, we provide results with different magnitudes in Table \ref{app:tab:pscp_magnitude}.
+The order of the methods can change if the performance differences between two methods are similar but differ only in a particular cost.

-In this section, we provide an extended example of different configurations for importance $\beta$ for each efficiency factor.
-Based on the results from Table \ref{app:tab:pscp_importance}, we can see that with the change of importance for each parameter, the order of the results can change (e.g., in Table \ref{app:tab:lora_better}, the LoRA method achieves the best PSCP score, since we do not penalize the parameters cost as much as the other efficiency factors).
+Based on the results from Table \ref{app:tab:pscp_importance}, we can see that with the change of importance for each cost, the order of the results can change (e.g., in Table \ref{app:tab:lora_better}, the LoRA method achieves the best PSCP score, since we do not penalize the parameters cost as much as the other efficiency factors).
 Each sub-table represents a different use case, where we emphasize different efficiency factors.
-To also evaluate the changes in the magnitude of the importance $\beta$ we provide results with different magnitudes in Table \ref{app:tab:pscp_magnitude}.
-The order of the methods does not change, only the magnitude of penalized scores (unlike the results for different importance configurations in Table \ref{app:tab:pscp_importance}).